 Cognitive Behavioural Therapy (CBT)

-CBT is now a well-established method of understanding and treating a number of psychological problems.
+CBT is a well-established method of understanding and treating a number of psychological problems.
 It is recommended by the National Institute of Health and Clinical Excellence (NICE) as being one of the most effective treatments for emotional and psychological problems, where anxiety or depression is the main component.

-Eye Movement Desensitization and Reprocessing (EMDR)
+Eye Movement Desensitisation and Reprocessing (EMDR)

-I am qualified in Eye Movement Desensitization and Reprocessing (EMDR).
 This is an information processing psychotherapy that was developed to resolve psychological symptoms resulting from traumatic experiences.
 It is recognised as an effective treatment for Post-Traumatic Stress Disorder (PTSD).

 An integrated approach